 Declare and Set Worksheet

 To be able to operate on a worksheet using VBA you have to specify which worksheet.
 Below discusses the many ways you can do this.
-The sample code declares and sets variables for the worksheet as a best practice.
 If you use the Code VBA add-in using Set will add the declaration automatically.
-The below sections give an overview of the ways to Set a worksheet.
+The below sections give an overview of the ways to Set a Worksheet variable from the available ones (see also Setting a Worksheet you just added.)
+In the code examples in the next sections the name of the worksheet variable is kept simple to 'ws' and its declaration is ignored:

 Set Worksheet in a specified workbook - by name